-The fact is many churches do not place a major focus on financial oversight, and that can create an opportunity for internal fraud.
+The fact is many churches do not emphasize financial oversight, and that can create an opportunity for internal fraud.
 In general, church members trust each other, and rightfully so.
-But, trusting someone and allowing them unfettered access to church assets are two very different things.
-So, who is responsible for financial oversight within religious organizations, and how stringent of oversight should be performed?
+But trusting someone and allowing them unfettered access to church assets are two very different things.
+So, who is responsible for financial oversight within religious organizations, and how stringent should that oversight be?

 Who is responsible for financial oversight within religious organizations?

 The simple answer is ‘everyone’.
-But, taking this answer a step further, the responsibility ultimately lies on the Board of Directors of the church.
-However, when evaluating the two major functions of a church board, governance and faith-based activities, it becomes evident that some responsibilities are often overlooked.
+But, taking this answer a step further, the responsibility for financial oversight ultimately lies with the Church’s Board of Directors.
+However, when evaluating the two major functions of a church board – governance and faith-based activities – it becomes evident that some financial responsibilities are often overlooked.

-Additionally, the reason the ultimate responsibility of financial oversight lies with the board is because all boards of non-profits have a fiduciary responsibility for organizational oversight.
+The reason the ultimate responsibility of financial oversight lies with the board is, all boards of non-profits have a fiduciary responsibility for organizational oversight.
 If you’re not familiar with the term ‘fiduciary’, it is most commonly mentioned in the media when describing certain financial advisors who also maintain a fiduciary responsibility to their clients.
-This is because fiduciary is defined as someone who “holds a legal or ethical relationship of trust with one or more” interest parties.
+This is because fiduciary is defined as someone who “holds a legal or ethical relationship of trust with one or more” interested parties.

-The good news is there are a multitude of time-tested methods you can implement that can greatly improve the board’s ability to oversee the church’s finances.
+The good news is there are a multitude of time-tested methods that can greatly improve a board’s ability to oversee the church’s finances.
 But first, church administrators and board members should have a strong grasp on what information should be monitored.

 What financial information should the church board monitor?

 According to Mr. Faulk, there are some general financial areas that church boards should monitor.
 In his view, the board should be responsible for:

 - Protecting the overall health of the church by continuously analyzing financial condition and trends

 - Maintaining adequate levels of reserves